ANZSI runs training courses from time to time. These may include introductory indexing courses, or workshops on indexing specific materials or topics.

 University of California Berkeley

 University of California Berkeley’s Indexing: Theory and Application (distance learning course).
 ‘Learn the fundamentals of writing, editing and delivering back-of-book indexes to publishing clients.
 You also learn the basic formats, guidelines and term-selection approaches of embedded and Web indexing using three major indexing software programs to complete several assignments.’
 Course syllabus.
+(Note: Members of ANZSI are able to borrow the textbooks for this course from the ANZSI Library).

 - Globalization and the indexer: reflections from the UC Berkeley Extension course: by Sylvia Coates, Heather Ebbs and Max McMaster, The Indexer, 2011, vol. 29, no. 1, pp. 31–33